immersive-web/navigation/README.md

 Define how a Virtual Reality or Augmented Reality browser would work [in alignment with the WebXR spec](https://github.com/immersive-web/webxr/blob/master/explainer.md#non-goals)

+While this discussion may make recommendations or define requirements for required behavior for informing users about targeted URLs for navigation, for example, the actual behavior and mechanism a browser should implement is not a goal of this proposal.

 ## User Scenarios

 1. Immersive navigation, allowing UAs to implement seamless transitions between interlinked VR and AR content.
 Use cases include: